bxparks/acetimepy/README.md

-The `acetz` class supports the `fold` parameter in [`datetime`](https://docs.python.org/3/library/datetime.html#datetime-objects) which was introduced in Python 3.6.
+The `acetz` class supports the `fold` parameter in [`datetime`](https://docs.python.org/3/library/datetime.html#datetime-objects) which is described in [PEP 495](https://peps.python.org/pep-0495/) and implemented in in Python 3.6.

 The following code snippet shows 2 ways to create a `datetime` for 01:59:59 which occurs twice on 2000-10-29 in the America/Los_Angeles timezone: